codebrew/resourceful-mongo/README.md

     //
     this.use('mongodb', {
-      collection: "people", // required - the collection to use for this resource safe : true // optional - run the driver in safe mode to ensure that the update succeeded.
-Defaults to false });
+      collection: "people", // required - the collection to use for this resource safe : true // optional - run the engine in safe mode to ensure that writes for this resource succeed.
+Defaults to false
+    });

     this.string('name');